McTavishLab/physcraper/docs/mds/INSTALL.md

 ## Checking for dependencies

-Currently complete phylogenetic updating WITH `Physcraper` requires [raxmlHPC](http://sco.h-its.org/exelixis/web/software/raxml/index.html) and [MUSCLE](install-muscle.md) to be installed and in the path.
+Currently complete phylogenetic updating with `Physcraper` requires [raxmlHPC](http://sco.h-its.org/exelixis/web/software/raxml/index.html) and [MUSCLE](install-muscle.md) to be installed and in the path.

 You can check if they are already installed with: